guotong1988/guotong1988.github.io/research/_posts/2024-12-31-self-refine-use-llm.md

 This paper proposes an automated, annotation-free method for cleaning dataset obtained from LLMs through prompting.
 In human evaluations, this method can increase accuracy from 88% to 98% in our NLP tasks.
 Additionally, this method can also be extended to other LLMs data-driven tasks, such as computer vision tasks.

-Since we have validated that using the methodology in this paper to clean LLM data enables effective training of a smaller model, applying this same approach to clean the complete post-training dataset originally used for training the LLM will become the direction we are to explore.
+Since we verify that using the methodology in this paper to clean LLM data enables effective training of a smaller model, applying this same approach to clean the complete post-training dataset originally used for training the LLM will become the direction we are to explore.

 ### Reference